When you hear the word “addiction”, what comes to mind?

 It’s that simple people.

-One of my tips when buying processed foods is if the sugar content is higher than the fiber plus the protein content, don’t buy it.When buying processed foods, if the sugar content is higher than the fiber + protein content, don’t… Click To Tweet
+One of my tips when buying processed foods is if the sugar content is higher than the fiber plus the protein content, don’t buy it.When buying processed foods, if the sugar content is higher than the fiber + protein content, don’t buy it.
+Click To Tweet

 Check out the servings sizes and read the ingredient list.
 The people working for the food industry are experts at coming up with clever names for added sugar such as…